Your 3 Pricing Strategy Choices: Grow, Skim, or Follow

 Compared to the other work you need to do on pricing, however, choosing a pricing strategy is actually pretty easy.

-Figuring out your value metric and finding a pricing metric that tracks value?
-That requires creativity and willingness to try new things.
+- Figure out your value metric and find a pricing metric that tracks value

 Designing your pricing architecture and pricing optimization?
-That’s technical work that needs a lot of experience.
+That’s technical work that needs a lot of experience and expertise.You will want to align your three tier architecture (Good Better Best) with the shape of market demand and consider a pricing model that includes usage-based pricing.

 But choosing a pricing strategy?
 That is actually pretty simple.
 The hard thing is the discipline to stick to your choice.